Living With Wildlife

 - Do not feed wildlife.
+This shows animals that humans are a valid food source.
+We want them to believe the opposite.
 Table scraps and leftovers should never be left outside.
-Also pick up fallen fruit (coyotes love fruit).

-- Do not over feed wild birds.
-Too much bird seed will not only attract birds, but rodents, rabbits and squirrels which will in turn attract larger predatory animals.
+- Remove excess bird seed from your lawn.
+Excess seed will not only attract birds, but rodents, rabbits and squirrels too, which will in turn attract larger, predatory animals.

 - Secure garbage and compost with tight fitting lids, ideally making them inaccessible to scavenging animals.